 Please know that until the upcoming dance season officially begins, our recital dates are subject to change.
-The recital will be held on April 15, 2018 at the Heymann Performing Arts Center in Lafayette.
+Recital date and location To Be Announced.

 A non-refundable fee of $45.00 per family is required along with the registration form in order to be enrolled in our dance program.
 Register here! online.

 No gum, food or drinks are permitted in the studio.
 T-shirts, sweatshirts, shorts, or street clothes are permitted only in hip hop class.
-For all regular dance classes, students must follow the dress code listed in this handout.
+For all regular dance classes, students must follow the dress code.
 Excessive talking is not allowed during classes.
 Cell phone usage is not allowed during class.
 Phones must be turned off and placed in dance bag prior to entering the studio.
 Observers are not permitted in the classroom without permission of the instructor.
-Failure to adhere to these rules may result in the student being asked to observe class instead of participating.

 The majority of correspondence between CDC and families will be done electronically.
 Please keep a current email address on file with the front desk.
 We will note this in your student record and advise you of CDC events via telephone or handouts.